Insights

 Why does SEO matter for business growth?

-SEO matters because many customers use search before they contact a company, compare vendors, or make a purchase decision.
+SEO matters because many customers use search before they contact or purchase.
 A strong SEO strategy helps a business appear for relevant queries, answer real customer questions, and guide users toward the next step.

 SEO is especially useful when the buying journey is not immediate.
 In B2B, technology, ecommerce, professional services, and market-entry campaigns, people often research several times before converting.